 I am a historian of modern France, modern Europe, and modern Jewry.

-I am the Simon and Riva Spatz Visiting Chair of Jewish Studies at Dalhousie University in Halifax, NS.
+In 2017-18 I was the inaugural Simon and Riva Spatz Visiting Chair of Jewish Studies at Dalhousie University in Halifax, NS.

 In 2016-17 was the Lydia and David Zimmern Fellow at the Mandel Center for Advanced Holocaust Studies at the United States Holocaust Memorial Museum, and in 2015-2016, an international fellow at the Institute for Advanced Study at New Europe College in Bucharest, Romania.